When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Introduction

 Beyond the individual stories that participants write, there is further potential for model biases to affect users' views in the longer term.
-A standard model in social psychology connects stereotypes---over-generalized views about a group---directly to the formation of prejudices---the believes one holds about a group---and from there to discrimination---actions against a group~\cite{1998-07091-025}.
+A standard model in social psychology connects stereotypes---over-generalized views about a group---directly to the formation of prejudices---the beliefs one holds about a group---and from there to discrimination---actions against a group~\cite{1998-07091-025}.
 Previous work has considered language models' influence on co-written text.
-For example, \citet{arnold2018sentiment} and \citet{bhat-etal-2021-people, bhat2023interacting} found that co-writing with a biased language model can affect users' expressed sentiment in reviews. \citet{Jakesch2023CoWriting}, \citet{dhillon2024shaping}, and \citet{padmakumar2024does} found that co-writing can affect the position and diversity of the views users express on topics including the societal impact of social media, whether college athletes should be paid, etc.
+For example, \citet{arnold2018sentiment} and \citet{bhat-etal-2021-people, bhat2023interacting} found that co-writing with a biased language model can affect users' expressed sentiment in reviews while \citet{agarwal2025suggestions} found that co-writing with a Western-centric model can encourage adoption of Western writing and cultural norms. \citet{Jakesch2023CoWriting}, \citet{dhillon2024shaping}, and \citet{padmakumar2024does} found that co-writing can affect the position and diversity of the views users express on topics including the societal impact of social media, whether college athletes should be paid, etc.

-In our study, we find that in certain scenarios, \participants are more likely to accept predictive text suggestions that align with gender stereotypes.
-When considering the gender distribution of co-written characters, we see that anti-stereotypical suggestions (such as suggesting a character in a male-dominated profession is a woman) lead people to write marginally more anti-stereotypical stories than they do without predictive text suggestions.
-However, this increase is never enough to reverse the trend toward pro-stereotypical stories.
-For example, although a predictive text system that suggests that a president character is a woman marginally increases the proportion of \woman presidents in stories, participants nonetheless write far more stories with \man presidents than \woman presidents.